-Accordingly, many countries have identified Universal Health Coverage (UHC) as the goal for their health systems, and Primary Healthcare is at the core of the strategy to achieving this.
+Accordingly, many countries have identified Universal Health Coverage (UHC) as the goal for their health systems, and Healthcare infrastructure is at the core of the strategy to achieving this.
 The World Health Organization (WHO) defines Universal Health Coverage (UHC) as the desired performance of a successful healthcare system, whereby all people are provided with access to needed health services (including prevention, promotion, treatment, rehabilitation and palliation) of sufficient quality to be effective without causing financial hardship.
-Healthcare infrastructure, supply and demand, is thus an important component of a well-functioning healthcare system.
+Healthcare infrastructure, both the supply and demand sides, is thus an important component of a well-functioning healthcare system.

 While the public sector has traditionally provided healthcare infrastructure financing and investments in Africa, its role in filling the gaps has in recent years become increasingly constrained as Governments at all levels in the continent increasingly face budget constraints and deficits amidst global economic slowdown.

 However, the question on how to raise the necessary funds, how to maintain financial risk protection and how to ensure efficient use to support strategies for revitalizing healthcare in Africa remains unclear for many African countries.
 What is however clear is that for health financing interventions to be scalable, sustainable and resilient for future generations, infrastructure has to be upgraded targeting both the supply – and demand-side of healthcare system, must be cost recovering, value driven and services delivered in partnership with the private sector and catalytic investments.